Teddy Hart: Return to the independent circuit (2014–present)

 On April 5, 2014, Hart competed for Dragon Gate USA where Hart, Chuck Taylor and Biff Busick faced Anthony Nese, Caleb Konley and Trent Baretta in a losing effort. on May 31, at an ACW event, Hart, Dan Maff and Monsta Mack defeated Azrieal, Danny Demanto and Damien Darling. on October 5, 2014, Hart competed for the Inspire Pro Pure Prestige title in a triple threat match which was won by Thomas Shire.

 On August 21, 2015, it was announced that Hart would make his debut for NOVA Pro Wrestling.
 In January 2016 Hart debuted for Canadian Wrestling's Elite.
-On July 14, 2016, made debut for Lucha Libre Elite, Hart was defeated by Diamante Azul.
+On July 14, 2016, in his debut for Lucha Libre Elite, Hart was defeated by Diamante Azul.

 Return to Major League Wrestling (2017–2019)

-Hart returned to Major League Wrestling (MLW) in 2017 as part of New Era Hart Foundation with cousin Davey Boy Smith Jr. and Brian Pillman Jr. He is a former World Middleweight Champion.
+Hart returned to Major League Wrestling (MLW) in 2017 as part of New Era Hart Foundation with cousin Davey Boy Smith Jr. and Brian Pillman Jr. On December 14, 2018, he defeated Dezmond Xavier, El Hijo de L.A.
+Park, Gringo Loco and Kotto Brazil in a five-way ladder match to win the vacant World Middleweight Championship.
 At MLW Saturday Night SuperFight on November 2, 2019, Hart defeated Austin Aries via the Canadian Destroyer to retain the MLW World Middleweight Championship.
 On the November 11, 2019 edition of MLW Fusion Hart was defeated by Myron Reed for the Middleweight Championship.
 On December 6, MLW posted on their website and social media that Hart had been released from the company.
 While MLW offered no official explanation for Harts release, anonymous sources speculated that it was the result of ongoing disciplinary issues with Hart, including no showing an event and appearing in the crowds of AEW and NXT shows.